will-io/swe432-servlet/README.md

 Check the currently deployed version: https://swe432tomcat.herokuapp.com

 ## Quick Reference
-Use them only if you already followed this tutorial and want a quick reminder of the commands:
+Use these commnads only if you already followed this tutorial and want a quick reminder of common tasks:

 ### Redeploying the app by pushing changes to the remote repo
 ```